Tinram/RND64/ReadMe.md

 RND64 is fast, but not that fast:

-+ Zero stream generation rates are decent with plenty of RAM available (~3GB/sec, Core i3 Haswell desktop CPU, 12GB RAM [1GB/sec on same PC with 4GB RAM]).
-Zero streams keep up approximately with `dd` on Linux.
++ Zero stream generation rates are decent on Linux with plenty of RAM available (~3GB/sec, Core i3 Haswell 3.4GHz desktop CPU, 12GB RAM [1GB/sec on same PC with 4GB RAM]).
+Zero streams keep up approximately with `dd`.
+(Windows running on a Core i7 Haswell 3.6GHz desktop CPU, with 16GB RAM, manages 0.94GB/s.)

 + File generation rates will be subject to a multitude of factors including: OS, OS activity, kernel patches, HDD versus SSD drive, SSD interface and underlying SSD technology etc.